CADLAB-io/CADLAB.io-swarm-stack/README.md

   - `self-signed` - CADLAB will generate a custom Certificate Authority (CA) and TLS certificates for your domain.
 The Certificate Authority certificate will be placed in the `certificates` directory of the swarm project.
 In order for your users to access the website, they will need to add the generated CA to their computers.
 The instructions on adding a custom CA depend on an operating system and are well covered on the internet.
   - `external` - specifies that external certificates will be used for CADLAB.
 If this option is selected, you need to place certificates in the pem format and corresponding keys in the `certificates` directory of the swarm project.
 If you install CADLAB as a stand-alone application, you need to provide two pairs of certificate/keys for the hostname you specified in the `hostname` setting and `git.[hostname]`.
 For example, `cadlab.example.com.pem` / `cadlab.example.com.key` and `git.cadlab.example.com.pem` / `git.cadlab.example.com.key`.
 - **custom_ca_key** - custom Certificate Authority (CA) key.
 You should specify this property if you want CADLAB to generate self-signed keys using your own Certificate Authority.
 In this case you also need to specify `custom_ca_pem`.
 The value of this property should be the filename of a custom CA placed in the `certificates` directory.
 - **custom_ca_pem** - custom Certificate Authority (CA) cert file in PEM format.
 The value should be the filename of a CA certificate placed in the `certificates` directory.
-When `vendor` is `self-signed`, specify this property (together with `custom_ca_key`) if you want CADLAB to generate TLS certificates using your own Certificate Authority; otherwise CADLAB creates its own CA. Also use this property when `vendor` is `external` and your CADLAB certificates are signed by a custom CA, or when a self-hosted GitLab, GitHub Enterprise, or BitBucket Data Center that CADLAB connects to uses a self-signed certificate.
+When `vendor` is `self-signed`, specify this property (together with `custom_ca_key`) if you want CADLAB to generate TLS certificates using your own Certificate Authority; otherwise CADLAB creates its own CA. Also use this property when `vendor` is `external` and your CADLAB certificates are signed by a custom CA, or when a self-hosted GitLab, GitHub Enterprise, BitBucket Data Center, or Gitea that CADLAB connects to uses a self-signed certificate.
 For the last case, see [Self-signed certificates on external Git providers](#self-signed-certificates-on-external-git-providers).

 #### mail